SIGNER: Temporally Grounded Sign Language Generation via Time-Resolved Conditioning: Preliminary

-VQ-Diffusion~\cite{vqdiffusion} operates over discrete VQ tokens, a finite set of codebook indices, obtained from a pre-trained VQ-VAE.
-Unlike continuous diffusion models~\cite{ddpm}, which add Gaussian noise to real-valued inputs, this approach defines a discrete Markov diffusion process over VQ tokens.
+\textbf{Discrete diffusion.} Discrete diffusion~\cite{vqdiffusion} operates over discrete tokens, a finite set of codebook indices, obtained from a pre-trained VQ-VAE.
+Unlike continuous diffusion models~\cite{ddpm}, which add Gaussian noise to real-valued inputs, this approach defines a Markov diffusion process over discrete tokens.

-\textbf{Forward process.} Let $\mathbf{k}_0 \in \{1, \dots, K\}^{L'}$ denote the original sequence of VQ tokens from the codebook.
+Let $\mathbf{k}_0 \in \{1, \dots, K\}^{L'}$ denote the original sequence of discrete tokens from the codebook.
 The forward diffusion process gradually corrupts $\mathbf{k}_0$ over $T$ timesteps by randomly replacing tokens, defined by a transition matrix $Q_t$:

-where $\mathbf{v}(\cdot)$ denotes the one-hot representation of a VQ token, and $Q_t \in \mathbb{R}^{K \times K}$ is a stochastic matrix with rows summing to 1.
+where $\mathbf{v}(\cdot)$ denotes the one-hot representation of a discrete token, and $Q_t \in \mathbb{R}^{K \times K}$ is a stochastic matrix with rows summing to 1.
 The transition matrix is constructed using hyperparameters $\alpha_t$, $\beta_t$, and $\gamma_t$, which control the probabilities of token retention, replacement with random tokens, and masking, respectively.
 At the final timestep $T$, all tokens are fully masked, and the masked sequence serves as the starting point for the reverse denoising process, analogous to sampling from a standard Gaussian distribution in continuous DDPM frameworks.

-\textbf{Reverse process.} The goal of the reverse process is to recover $\mathbf{k}_0$ from a noisy $\mathbf{k}_t$.
-This is achieved by estimating the reverse transition:
+The goal of the reverse process is to recover $\mathbf{k}_0$ from a noisy $\mathbf{k}_t$.
+This is done by estimating the reverse transition: